dionarodrigues/diogorodrigues.dev/blog/2023-02-28-reactjs-behind-the-scenes.en.md

 ### Additional notes

-An off topic that I think it’s awesome to notice is that the documentary highlighted some diversity on IT.
-I believe there are much more to do, however having LGBTs people as managers is inspirational.
-To be more complete, I would also like to see more black people in the film.
+One off-topic thing I think is amazing to note is that the documentary highlighted some diversity in IT.
+I believe there is much more to be done, but having LGBTQAI+ people as managers is inspiring.
+To be even more complete, I would also like to see more black people in the film.

+See you next time! 😁